Workiva/over_react/doc/flux_to_redux.md

 ### Advanced Conversion Step by Step
 > These steps are just a set that make sense for general situations and may not make sense for every library.
 If the path forward is unclear, they can be referred to for guidance but may need adjustment or supplemental steps.
-1. __Diagram store and component relationships.__ While perhaps challening and time consuming, creating a diagram that illustrates generally which components care about which stores could prove invaluable to planning the update process.
+1. __Diagram store and component relationships.__ While perhaps challenging and time consuming, creating a diagram that illustrates generally which components care about which stores could prove invaluable to planning the update process.
 1. __Break the refactor into groups that includes the stateful layer and the UI layer.__ Are there small chunks of the system that can be updated without touching the messiest knots in the system?
 If so, identify them.
 If this step seems particularly challenging or reveals large roadblocks, consider an [Influx architecture](#influx-architecture)
 1. __Refactor all the stores and reducers in that group into one.__ By doing the stores and reducer at the same time, you can completely invalidate a single store at a time.
 If you have already created a state class and a reducer for an earlier store group, continue adding to the same reducer and state class.
 Worth noting is that these app examples use a very simplistic reducer approach, and understanding the options with reducers may be worthwhile.
 Because there are multiple ways to implement reducers, it is likely one will make more sense than others.
 1. __Create any new action classes that are necessary.__